nicolenewhouse3/sql-style-guide/STYLE_GUIDE.md

 ## 6. Performance Best Practices
 ### 6.1.
 Avoid `select *`
-- Always specify the columns you need for better performance and readability.
+- Always specify and only pull the columns you need for better performance and readability.
 - Selecting all columns retrieves unnecessary data, increasing query time and resource usage.

 ```sql